MozillaTN/mozillatn.github.io/blog/_posts/2017/qa_webcompat/2017-05-01-MozillaIN-QA-contributions-April17.markdown

 Short Metrics:
 =============
-- Number of contributors participated from Mozilla TN: 19
+- Number of contributors participated: 19
 - Number of Bugs verified: 26
 - Number of Bugs Triaged: 12